stevedonovan/gentle-intro/src/7-shared-and-networking.md

 Suprisingly, it sort-of Just Works.
 The fact that everything in the standard library implements `Debug` is great for exploration as well as debugging.
-The iterator is returning `Result` (hence `Ok`) and in that `Result` is an `IntoIter` into a `SocketAddr` which is an enum with either a IPV4 or a IPV6 address.
+The iterator is returning `Result` (hence `Ok`) and in that `Result` is an `IntoIter` into a `SocketAddr` which is an enum with either a ipv4 or a ipv6 address.
+Why `IntoIter`?
+Because a socket may have multiple addresses (e.g. both ipv4 and ipv6).

 ```rust
     for result in addresses.with_threads(n)